 €150 million sovereign loan to build gas storage in Serbia

-The construction of the underground facility will ensure the enhanced stability of gas supply, helping the country and the region to become more resilient against disruptions and the impact of seasonal consumption swings.
-The gas storage facility will be located at one of the Itebej gas fields, in northern Serbia, and will have a capacity of up to one billion cubic meters.
+The construction of the second underground gas storage in Serbia will ensure enhanced stability of gas supply, helping the country and the region to become more resilient against disruptions and the impact of seasonal consumption swings.
+The gas storage will be located at one of the Itebej gas fields, in the northern Serbia, and will have a capacity of up to one billion cubic meters.
 It will be used for both strategic and commercial purposes, with Srbijagas as the sole operator.

 As part of the project the EBRD will also finance the rehabilitation of 40 per cent of Serbia’s gas network, which is between 20 and 40 years old and in some parts has reached its maximum service life.
 Close to 1000 km of gas pipes will be inspected and repaired network with the Bank’s funds.

 In addition, a part of the EBRD funds will be used to refinance Srbijagas’ short-term loans, which will enable the company to improve its capital structure and free up resources for key strategic capital intensive projects aimed at connecting Serbia’s gas transmission network with those of the neighbouring countries.
 This will significantly improve the gas network infrastructure in the region, boosting the competitiveness of the market.